Everything you need to know about ticks

 "Pets, in particular dogs, can carry some of the same ticks humans can carry," Wall said.
 A tick collar can help with some ticks, but it will probably not destroy all of them.

-"The Lyme disease tick actually can be carried by dogs," he said, though animals don't get the disease.
-"The dog doesn't transmit the disease to humans."
+"The Lyme disease tick actually can be carried by dogs," he said, though "the dog doesn't transmit the disease to humans."

 Because animals have their own set of tick-borne illnesses, they should see a veterinarian for vaccinations or treatment.